Your Homestead Needs Geese {16 Reasons Why}

 And now I cannot shut up about my geese everywhere I go.

-I raise ducks (Saxony, Cayuga, Welsh Harlequin, Muscovy, Pekin, and soon Silver Appleyards) and chickens (Azure Blues, Orpingtons, Bresse, Red Rangers, and more) but I’m obsessed with my geese in a special way.
+I raise ducks (Saxony, Cayuga, Welsh Harlequin, Muscovy, Pekin, and soon Silver Appleyards) and chickens (Azure Blues, Orpingtons, Bresse, Red Rangers, and more), but I’m obsessed with my geese in a unique way.

 3 frican geese walking on pasture